Author: Dr Kenneth Wong, Dermatology Registrar, Greenlane Hospital, Auckland, New Zealand, 2008.

 Several other skin conditions may be more severe during the perimenstrual period, but these are not classified as autoimmune progesterone dermatitis.
 These include:

-On average, the skin rash happens 7 days before onset of menstruation and lasts for 1-3 days after menstruation.
+On average, the skin rash happens seven days before the onset of menstruation and lasts for 1–3 days after menstruation.

 The diagnosis is usually made from the characteristic cyclical presentation.

 A skin prick test with intradermal progesterone is helpful.
 Positive tests with progesterone can be fairly rapid, usually developing as urticaria within 30 minutes of inoculation, or delayed with rashes peaking at 24–48 hours.